saikethan27/StreamShape/docs/README.md

-# Unified LLM Interface Documentation
+# StreamShape Documentation

-Welcome to the Unified LLM Interface package documentation!
+Welcome to the StreamShape package documentation!
 This package provides a simple, consistent interface for interacting with multiple LLM providers.

 ## Documentation Structure